 What is a Philosophical Practioner?

-A professional trained to facilitate the thinking of a client or a group of people focusing on significant, but problematic, concepts: the kind of concepts used not only for everyday thinking and communication, but also as a basis for actions.
+A professional trained to facilitate the thinking of individuals and groups focusing on significant, but problematic, concepts: the kind of concepts used not only for everyday thinking and communication, but also as a basis for actions.
 Philosophical practitioners often pose questions designed to identify hidden assumptions, theoretical frameworks, and world views, and use their training and experience to encourage others to discover their own philosophical insights.

 - A philosophical practioner IS NOT a “type of [therapist], and DOES NOT deal with human mental health pathologies—unlike much of psychology and the entirety of psychiatry .
 IT IS, instead, more akin to life coaching or pastoral or rabbinical counseling, though even those are of course imperfect analogies.